Do you own and care for farm or forestland?

 When and Where

-Register online using a credit card via Brown Paper Tickets (subject to credit card processing fee).
+Register online using a credit card via Eventbrite (subject to credit card processing fee).
 Online registration closes Wednesday, March 25th at noon.

 Extension programs and employment are available to all without discrimination.
 Evidence of noncompliance may be reported through your local Extension office.
 Reasonable accommodations will be made for persons with disabilities and special needs who contact Patrick Shults at 360-740-1213 or firstname.lastname@example.org at least two weeks prior to the event.